 Local currency: NGN

-If you bank with GTBank, Access Bank, or First Bank, your debit card works domestically but struggles with international transactions, charges high FX markups, and earns no meaningful rewards.
-Nigeria's 14 globally available crypto cards offer up to 6% cashback, zero FX fees, and the most powerful use case in Africa: stablecoin spending at market rates to bypass Naira volatility.
+Nigerian debit cards from GTBank, Access Bank, or First Bank work domestically but struggle internationally - high FX markups, limited acceptance, and no meaningful rewards.
+Over 29 crypto card variants from global issuers offer up to 8% rewards, low or zero FX fees, and the most powerful use case in Africa: stablecoin spending at market rates to bypass Naira volatility.

 Nigeria is Africa's largest crypto market and consistently ranks in the global top 5 for adoption.
 Driven by Naira depreciation, capital controls, and the gap between official and parallel exchange rates, Nigerians use USDT and USDC as savings vehicles.
 Crypto cards convert these stablecoins to NGN through Visa/Mastercard at point of sale, giving spenders access to fair market rates.